Resources for W.A. Gardeners

 - Verdure Plants

-- Better grown plants for our mediterranean climate, many not found elsewhere, with a passion for Cistus and Salvia.
+- One of the few growers of plants for our mediterranean climate, many will not be found elsewhere, with a passion for Cistus and Salvia.
 A must visit in beautiful Mundaring.

 - Wandilla Garden & Gift Centre